specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/linking-work-items-with-tags.md

 ## Linking Pull Requests

-From SpecSync v3.2 the Test Cases can also be linked to Pull Requests using tags.
+Test Cases can also be linked to Pull Requests using tags.
 For that the `relationship` setting of the link specification must be set to `Pull Request`.

+## Linking GitHub Pull Requests

+Test Cases can also be linked to GitHub Pull Requests using tags.
+For details on that please check the [*How to link GitHub pull requests* guide](../../important-concepts/how-to-link-github-pull-requests.md).

 ## Limitations